Agent Integration

 The Knowledge Ingestion Service stores semantic embeddings inside the configured Vector Store.

-During retrieval, the Conversational Agent performs semantic similarity search to identify the most contextually relevant knowledge chunks.
+During retrieval, AI-powered activities such as AI Agent, Conversational Agent, or Knowledge Base can perform semantic similarity search to identify the most contextually relevant knowledge chunks associated with the owning Agent.

 Semantic retrieval allows the platform to retrieve information based on: